dimzerdevas/task-manager/README.md

 The application is split in views per route/page.
 Common components, hooks and layouts are in the src root of the app.

 ## Setup and Run the Project Locally

 - Clone the repo `git clone https://github.com/dimzerdevas/task-manager`
 - Change directory to project's root `cd task-manager`
 - Install dependencies `npm install`
 - Run the application `npm run dev`

 Important note:

 - To access the main application you will need to login.
 - In order for `auth0` provider to work, you will need to create an `.env` following the format of `.env.sample`(read more: https://auth0.com/docs/quickstart/spa/react/interactive)

 ## Considerations

 - React Beautiful DnD is deprecated and should be viewed as a tech debt.
+A small animation flickering may also have to do with that.